Shatha404/Shatha404/README.md

 build Sudoku Game using AI approach.

 #### [Find Your Way](https://github.com/Shatha404/findYourWay) 🚪
-A faculty office locator web application developed with PHP and MySQL, featuring an admin panel for managing entries.
+A faculty office locator web application developed with PHP and MySQL features an admin panel for managing entries.

 #### [GamersDayadv](https://github.com/Shatha404/GamersDayadv)
 A fun and engaging puzzle-solving game.